cmontella/purrtran/README.md

 PURRTRAN The Language
 -------------------------------------------------------------------------------

-Now that you've met Hex, let's take a look at the actual PURRTRAN langauge and see how Hex can help us write programs.
+Now that you've met Hex, let's take a look at the actual PURRTRAN language and see how Hex can help us write programs.

 ### A First Look at PURRTRAN: